iag-sc31/iag-sc31.github.io/index.md

 The Zoom link to the seminar: [Link to the seminar](https://cnrs.zoom.us/j/96867898194?pwd=anNIZ043MlZuNzZYWEpGMUFsTVRtUT09)

-The next seminars we have in program are:
+The next seminar we have in program are:
-- 20 June 2023, 1 PM CEST: **Hugo Lecomte**, Institut Terre et Environnement de Strasbourg, France, _GRACE and SLR, the gravity-field variations for new insights into the Earth's core_
 - 27 June 2023, 1 PM CEST: **Umberto Riccardi**, Dipartimento di Scienze della Terra, dell'Ambiente e delle Risorse (DiSTAR), Università "Federico II" di Napoli, Italy, _Catching the time-variable gravity at Mt.
 Somma-Vesuvius volcano by means of discrete and continuous relative gravity measurements_

 Time zone: CEST (Central European Summer Time) is UTC+2, which is 2h ahead of UTC (Coordinated Universal Time).